 I stand with the vast majority of scientists, researchers, dog trainers, veterinarians, and animal behaviorists who are certain that dogs are not wolves and who say on record that dominance theory is incorrect.
 Please read this statement from the American Veterinary Society of Animal Behavior.
 You might take note that the AVSAB “recommends that veterinarians not refer clients to trainers who coach and advocate dominance hierarchy theory.”

 Now, Bob, to stop this undesired behavior in your new housemate, I often look for ways to train incompatible behavior.
 I love “sit.”
 It solves a lot of problems for owners as a dog cannot both sit and bolt out the front door.
 Heck, I don’t think even a chimp or a wild wolf can both sit and bolt at the same time.

-Because going outside represents IMMENSE FUN for dogs, we need to motivate your dog to be patient and walk instead of run to that great outdoor playground.
+Because going outside represents IMMENSE FUN for dogs, we need to motivate our dogs to be patient and walk instead of running to that great outdoor playground.
 So, please put him on leash and have truly motivational meat or cheese training treats on you.
 Dry, boring dog biscuits ain’t all that motivating.

 Ask your big guy to sit at the door.
 Reinforce the behavior that you like, and that’s the sit.
 Praise and treat!
-Slowly, every so slowly, put a hand on the doorknob, and with your other hand (you can step on the leash to go hands free), reinforce that pretty sit.
-If your dog gets out of the sit, say nothing but remove your hand from the doorknob.
-Lure him with a treat back into a sit and give him that treat once he sits, and then start again with your other hand on the door.
+Slowly, ever so slowly, put a hand on the doorknob, and with your other hand (you can step on the leash to go hands-free), reinforce that pretty sit.
+If your dog gets out of the seat, say nothing but remove your hand from the doorknob.
+Lure him with a treat back into a seat and give him that treat once he sits, and then start again with your other hand on the door.

 One final note: After reading this column in Dogster print magazine, reader Eileen Anderson made a video showing how she used the methods I describe to teach her dogs good doorway manners.
 Check it out: